AGRICULTURAL EDUCATION, COMMUNICATIONS AND LEADERSHIP, PhD

 Three years of appropriate professional experience.

-Recommendations from three people knowledgeable of the applicant's professional qualifications.
+Recommendations from two people knowledgeable of the applicant's professional qualifications.

 A curriculum vitae and statement of goals.

-To apply for the agricultural education and leadership Ph.D degree program submit
+To apply for the agricultural education, communications and leadership Ph.D degree

 it is reviewed by the graduate faculty, you will receive notification of their decision